-\textbf{Fine-grained image classification.} To prove that our pre-trained models do not ``over-fit on ImageNet-1K evaluations'', we further transfer learned representations to fine-grained image datasets iNaturalist-17~(iNat-17)~\cite{inat}, iNaturalist-18~(iNat-18), and Places365-Small~(P365)~\cite{places} with end-to-end fine-tuning.
-Results are reported in~\cref{tab:fg_ft_main_result}.
-Similar to the results of ImageNet-1K, MUG still outperforms the previou SOTA method MAE on all evaluated cases.
-It further validates the success and robustness of MUG in transferring to image classification tasks.
-Moreover, we notice that the performance of MUG is relevant to the pre-training data domain.
-Concretely, iNat-17 and iNat-18 share a similar domain with IN-1K; thus, the IN-1K MAE models perform better than CC3M MAE models.
+\textbf{Fine-grained image classification.} To illustrate that our pre-trained models do not over-fit on ImageNet-1k-based evaluations, we further transfer learned representations to fine-grained image datasets.
+Specifically, we report performance on iNaturalist-17~(iNat-17)~\citep{inat}, iNaturalist-18~(iNat-18), and Places365-Small~(P365)~\citep{places} with end-to-end fine-tuning.
+Results are presented in~\cref{tab:fg_ft_main_result}.
+Similar to the results of ImageNet-1k, \OURS still outperforms the previous SOTA method MAE on all evaluated cases.
+This further validates the success and robustness of \OURS in transferring to image classification tasks.
+Moreover, we notice that the performance of \OURS is relevant to the pre-training data domain.
+Concretely, iNat-17 and iNat-18 share a similar domain with IN-1K.
+Thus, the IN-1K MAE models perform better than CC3M MAE models.
 P365 shares a similar domain with CC3M, which leads to better results of CC3M-based models.
-Regardless of the fine-tuning data domain, MUG's improvements are stable and generalizable.
+Regardless of the fine-tuning data domain, the improvements from \OURS are stable and generalize across datasets.

-\textbf{Semantic segmentation on ADE20K.} We transfer MUG to the semantic segmentation task on the ADE20K dataset~\cite{ade20k}.
-Experiments on ADE20K are based on the UperNet~\cite{upernet} decode head, and training recipes follow the default setting provided in \texttt{mmsegmentation}, where training resolution is set to $512\times 512$, and the number of iterations is \texttt{160k}.
-We evaluate models with different capacities, as reported in~\cref{tab:ade20k_ft_main_result}.
-It shows that our MUG significantly improves the transferring results on ViT-S, ViT-B, and ViT-L. We can observe that ViT-S MAE model only achieves 40.7\% mIoU, which is similar to IN-1K linear probing results. \OURS significantly alleviates the performance drop on the small backbone by improving 2.6\% mIoU.
-Besides, compared to CLIP and MoCoV3, the superiority of \OURS could support our information-theoretical motivations, \ie, generative pre-training has a better transferability upper bound than discriminative pre-training.
-Consequently, generative pre-training can greatly benefit downstream fine-tuning tasks.
+\textbf{Semantic segmentation on ADE20K.} We transfer \OURS to a semantic segmentation task using the ADE20K dataset~\citep{ade20k}.
+Experiments on ADE20K use the decode head from UperNet~\citep{upernet}, and training recipes follow the default setting provided in \texttt{mmsegmentation}~\citep{mmseg2020}.
+Here, the training resolution is set to $512\times 512$, and the number of iterations is \texttt{160k}.
+We evaluate models with different capacities in~\cref{tab:ade20k_ft_main_result}.
+We observe that our \OURS approach results in significantly improved transfer performance across the ViT-S, ViT-B, and ViT-L backbones.
+We can see that the ViT-S MAE model only achieves 40.7\% mIoU.
+Consistent, with the previous IN-1K linear probing results, \OURS significantly alleviates the performance drop on the small backbone by improving mIoU by 2.6\%.
+Notably when using the larger ViT-L backbone, \OURS still improves over MAE by 2.1\% mIoU.
+Compared to CLIP and MoCoV3, the superiority of \OURS supports our information-theoretical motivation, \ie, generative pre-training results in a better transferability upper bound compared to discriminative pre-training.
+Consequently, we observe that generative pre-training greatly benefits downstream fine-tuned performance.